Global H\"{o}lder solvability of second order elliptic equations with locally integrable lower-order coefficients: Abstract

 \section{Abstract}

-We prove existence of globally H\"{o}lder continuous solutions to elliptic partial differential equations with lower-order terms.
-Our result is applicable to coefficients controlled by a negative power of the distance from the boundary.
+We prove the existence of globally H\"{o}lder continuous solutions to certain elliptic partial differential equations with lower-order terms.
+Our result is applicable to coefficients controlled by a negative power of the distance from the boundary of the domain and significantly improves Theorem 8.30 in Gilbarg and Trudinger (1983).
+The proof is derived by applying the strategy of Ancona (1986) to a new Morrey-type space.